 A 2014 study investigated shilajit’s cardioprotective effects in rats.
 The researchers pre-treated rats with 250mg/kg or 500mg/kg of shilajit for one week before chemically damaging the heart muscle.
 They found that shilajit reduced the severity of cardiac injury in the pre-treated animals.

-The results showed that shilajit and simvastatin had comparable effects in terms of reducing total cholesterol and triglyceride levels.
+The results showed that shilajit and simvastatin had comparable effects in reducing total cholesterol and triglyceride levels.
 However, simvastatin was more effective at reducing harmful low-density lipoprotein cholesterol and raising beneficial high-density lipoprotein cholesterol.

 Further research is necessary to find out how these results translate to humans.